Andrew Eder: Academic career

 Eder has been associated with the UCL Eastman Dental Institute, the postgraduate dental school of University College London, since 1989.
 In 2002, he was appointed honorary consultant in restorative dentistry at UCLH NHS Foundation Trust and, in 2008, to a chair in restorative dentistry and dental education at the UCL Eastman Dental Institute.

 He served as director of continuing professional development at the UCL Eastman Dental Institute from 2002 to 2012, director of education at the UCL Eastman Dental Institute from 2005 to 2012, associate dean for continuing education at the UCL School of Life and Medical Sciences from 2008 to 2012, and Pro-Vice-Provost at UCL from 2013 to 2017.

 In March 2018, he was appointed emeritus professor of restorative dentistry and dental education at the UCL Eastman Dental Institute.

 Eder was elected Chair of the Membership in Restorative Dentistry Examination at the Royal College of Surgeons of England and Royal College of Physicians and Surgeons of Glasgow in 2016, having served as an examiner since 2009.
 He led development of the new Restorative Specialty Membership Examinations and oversaw successful implementation as Chair of the Examination Board until 2022.

 He also served on the editorial boards of the British Dental Journal from 2005 to 2017, the European Journal of Prosthodontics and Restorative Dentistry from 1995 to 2014, and the Faculty Dental Journal at the Royal College of Surgeons of England where he has been the AI and Digital Innovation Lead since 2023.

 Since 2003, he has been chair of the charitable trust of Alpha Omega, the oldest international dental fraternity.
 In June 2017, Eder was elected to the Board of the Faculty of Dental Surgery at the Royal College of Surgeons of England for a six-year term.
 In July of that year, he was elected a trustee of the United Synagogue for a six-year term.
 Since 2023, he has been a Specialist List Assessor and Appeals Panel Member for the General Dental Council.

+In 2026, Eder was appointed Trustee of the College of General Dentistry and Head of Dental Education for PortmanDentex, a dental corporate with 2,400 clinicians in 370 practices across the UK.